Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Discussion and Simulation Results

 In the results we provide here, the robustifying gain $k_z$ is set to $0$ to avoid the high frequency oscillations that occurs when it is set to a higher value.
 The learning rates or the gains in the NN update laws \eqref{eq:NNupdate} are set as $\gamma_w = \gamma_v = 10$ and $\kappa = 0$.
 The factor $c_w$ in the Memory Write equation is set as $3/4$.
-In the first and last two examples we consider here, the number of hidden layer neurons ($N$) of the respective neural networks are set as $4$ and in the second example it is set as $5$.
+In the first and last two examples we consider here, the number of hidden layer neurons ($N$) of the respective neural networks are set as $4$ and then $5$ for the first and second example, respectively.
 The number of memory vectors in the external working memory, $n_s$, is set to $1$.

 We observed that the initial values of the NN weights influence the performance of the controller at least in the initial phase.
 Here we set the initial values of the weights in the outer layer of NN as $0$.
 The weights in the hidden layer of the NN and the elements of the memory vectors are randomly initialized to a number between $0$ and $1$.
 We now specify the examples we consider.
 In example $1$, the function $f(x)$ is given by: